Accessing our Children's Integrated Therapy Service

 Parents/carers/school will need to supply evidence in the referral of strategies trialled from the resources available on the website over the course of 12 weeks, in order for the triaging therapist to determine if direct assessment is required.

-Hearing impairment: Children with hearing impairment are usually referred through Audiology or ENT or other specialist tertiary centres.
+Children with hearing impairment are usually referred through Audiology or ENT or other specialist tertiary centres.
 If you think a referral may be needed, please contact the service on 0300 123 2650 for advice.

-Language - School years: Please use Language Link® assessment and carry out the programme for two terms, you will be required to upload evidence of this.
-If you are thinking a referral may be needed please contact Therapy One Point 0300 123 2650 to discuss the child before taking this step.
+Please use Language Link® assessment and carry out the programme for two terms, you will be required to upload evidence of this, for example, documents that show a baseline and evaluation of language targets.

 Children and young people can access this Pathway from 3 years old to 18 years old (or up to 19 if in full time education).